-We employ a range of highly trained and experienced Pilates Practitioners who have all undertaken a fully comprehensive training course on the specialised Pilates equipment.
+We employ highly trained and experienced Pilates Practitioners who have all undertaken a fully comprehensive training course on the specialised Pilates equipment.
 Our team have worked with established training bodies and professional practices from all over the world and we encourage them to continue their training develop their own practice.

 We asked our teachers the following questions about their Pilates experience:

 - What was your first experience in the Pilates Method?

 - Please tell us a little about your training.

 - We are sure you love all the repertoire, but if you had to choose just one Pilates move, which is your favorite and why?